 Metal toxicology in soils, sediments and waters

-Research into the source, fate and behavior of persistent organic pollutants is used to develop a quantitative understanding of the effects of these contaminants within the environment.
+Research into the source, fate and behaviour of persistent organic pollutants is used to develop a quantitative understanding of the effects of these contaminants on the environment.

 Subsurface crustal fluids

 Carbon, hydrogen and noble gas isotopes are applied to resolve issues of energy demand, groundwater pollution and geological carbon sequestration.